kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/homework/homework5.md

 * Validate the public key hash.
 (10 pts)

-* Setting up a Jenkin pipeline with Github private repo and provide full Jenkinfile.
+* Setting up a Jenkins pipeline with Github private repo and provide full Jenkinsfile.
 (25 pts)

 * Show that the final artifact jar is generated.
 (25 pts)

 * A nicely written report.
 (15 pts)

-You can find out more configuration regarding the Jenkin setup for private repo on my external course website as well.
+You can find out more configuration regarding the Jenkins setup for private repo on my external course website as well.